-Bulky items like mattresses, dressers, and refrigerators generally fit inside U-Box moving containers without much hassle.
+Even bulky items like mattresses, dressers, and refrigerators can fit inside U-Box moving containers without much hassle.

 In this post, we’ll cover everything from what items fit in U-Box containers to how much driveway space they take up.